makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

  )
 ```

-As shown in the previous code snippet, additional JavaScript functions are loaded to the site using the `main.js` file from the `public/js` directory.
-This file has two functions: one is responsible for initializing Fingerprint with your public API key once the library has finished downloading.
-The other makes use of the loaded and API key configured Fingerprint object to fetch the unique visitor ID.
-The visitor ID is then used to query the paywall API route to track the articles read.
+The previous code snippet shows that additional JavaScript functions are loaded to the site using the `main.js` file from the `public/js` directory.
+This file has two parts: one is responsible for initializing Fingerprint with your public API key once the library has finished downloading.
+The other uses the loaded and API key configured Fingerprint object to fetch the unique visitor ID.
+Finally, query the paywall API route using the visitor ID to track the articles read.

 ```
 var fpLoaded = function (fp) {